Tyrrrz/Ressy/Readme.md

 #### Manifest resources

+A manifest resource (type 24) contains XML data that describes and identifies assemblies that an application should bind to at run time.
+It may also contain other information, such as application settings, requested execution level, and more.

+To learn more about application manifests, see [this article](https://docs.microsoft.com/en-us/windows/win32/sbscs/application-manifests).

+##### Reading the manifest

-To read the manifest resource as a text string, call the `GetManifest()` extension method:
+To read the manifest resource as an XML text string, call the `GetManifest()` extension method:

 ```csharp
 using Ressy;